crutcher/rs-swin/crates/bimm-contracts/README.md

 ## Overview

-This is an inline contract programming library for tensor geometry for the [burn](https://burn.dev) tensor framework.
+This is a `no_std` inline contract programming library for tensor geometry for the [burn](https://burn.dev) tensor framework.

 Contract programming, or [Design by Contract](https://en.wikipedia.org/wiki/Design_by_contract),